 - 1. Create samples and projects with complex knit structures. - 2.
-Develop an innovative personal design aesthetic in relation to knitwear design that reflects knowledge of contemporary, historical and regional knitwear with regards to modern standards and the marketplace. - 3.
-Build a personal resource binder composed of an inventory of structures, yarns, samples, design inspirations and class hand-outs. - 4.
+Develop an innovative personal design aesthetic in relation to knit design that reflects knowledge of contemporary, historical and regional knitwear with regards to modern standards and the marketplace. - 3.
+Build a personal resource composed of an inventory of structures, yarns, samples, design inspirations and class hand-outs. - 4.
 Accurately record and interpret instructions for complex cloth and patterns. - 5.
-Use correct knitwear vocabulary when communicating and critiquing knitwear design.
+Use correct knit vocabulary when communicating and critiquing knit design. - 6.
+Reflect on their own work process, designs, and pieces and be able to assess their skill and abilities.